Sazzad-Saju/Spells-and-Grammer-Checker/README.md

 Introduction
 ---

-This C++ program implements the <b>Tries</b> data structure to performs spells checkment of an input file fed to it.
-As well as this program corrects basic grammartical errors.
+This project of C++ implements the <b>Trie</b> data structure to performs spell checking of an input file fed to it.
+As well as this program corrects basic grammatical errors.

 ---
 Features